Universal-Rating-System/VEnvIt/README.md

 # RealTimeEvents Common

-Tools to create, initiate and remove Python virtual envirioments.
+A utility to create, initiate and remove Python virtual envirioments.

 ______________________________________________________________________

 ## Overview

-The repository has the following tools:
+The repository has the following tools and utilities:

 - vn.ps1 (Create a new virtual environment)
 - vi.ps1 (Initialize an existing virtual environment)
-- vr.ps1 (REmove a virtual environment)
+- vr.ps1 (Remove a virtual environment)
+- download.ps1 (Commands to initiate the installation)
+- install.ps1 (Install `venvit`)

 ## vn.ps1

 ### Introduction

 This script, `vn.ps1`, creates a Python virtual environment.
 It uses a combination of environment variables and command line parameters to set up the environment.
-If a `pyproject.toml` file already exists in the project directory, Python modules will be installed accordingly.
+If a `pyproject.toml` file already exists in the project directory, Python modules will be installed accordingly, alternatively it will install a default set of development tools.

+- Pre-Commit
+- Black
+- flake8

 ### Project Linked PowerShell Configuration Scripts

-This script will create three additional PowerShell scripts.
-These scripts are specific to the project, support unique configuration options and assist in the reinstallation and activation of the virtual environment.
-If the installation is a private installation, they can exist in the installation directory.
-If the installation is for an Organization, the configuration scripts should be in a proivate directory e.g. the home directory of the user.
+It will also create three additional configuration PowerShell scripts.
+These scripts are specific to each project, support unique configuration options and assist in the reinstallation and activation of the virtual environment.
+THey exist in a sub directory called `configs`.

-1. venv\_`${project_name}`\_install.ps1:
+1. \`venv\__project_name_\_install.ps1:
-   Contains specific installation instructions for this project.
+   Specific installation instructions for this project.
 It is only called during the installation (vn.ps1) of the virtual environment.

-1. venv\_`${project_name}`\_setup_mandatory.ps1:
+1. venv\__project_name_\_setup_mandatory.ps1:
    Contains mandatory instructions necessary for a successful initialization.
 It is called during both installation (vn.ps1) and initialization (vi.ps1) of the virtual environment.

-1. venv\_`${project_name}`\_setup_custom.ps1:
+1. venv\__project_name_\_setup_custom.ps1:
    An optional script for custom configuration instructions.
 It is called during both installation (vn.ps1) and initialization (vi.ps1) of the virtual environment.